Guidance on Microsoft Test Manager usage

 In the past, we have also shipped a client based solution as Microsoft Test Manager.
 The Test Center in Microsoft Test Manager client is a desktop-based manual testing solution, which has traditionally been used by testers for their manual testing needs (see Run manual tests with Microsoft Test Manager).

-We strongly recommend you use Azure Test Plans or the Test hub in TFS (a fully featured Test management solution) over Microsoft Test Manager for all your test management requirements.
-There will be no new versions of Microsoft Test Manager.
-Microsoft Test Manager 2017 (which shipped with Microsoft Visual Studio 2017) is the last version.
+Microsoft Test Manager has been deprecated.
+It has been replaced with Azure Test Plans, a fully featured test management solution.
+Microsoft Test Manager 2017, which shipped with Microsoft Visual Studio 2017, is the last version available.
 This topic will help you understand why Azure Test Plans or the Test hub in TFS is a more comprehensive solution for manual testing compared to Microsoft Test Manager.

 |Client||TFS 2015||TFS 2017||TFS 2018||Azure DevOps Server 2019||Azure DevOps Server vNext||Azure DevOps Services|